DataDog/datadog-serverless-functions/azure/activity_logs_monitoring/README.md

 # Datadog-Azure function

-The Datadog-Azure function is used to forward Azure logs to Datadog, including Activity and Diagnostic logs from EventHub.
+The Datadog-Azure integration function is used to forward Azure logs to Datadog, including Activity and Diagnostic logs from EventHub.

 ## Quick Start